-At our clinic in Stockton, we offer a wide range of surgical procedures for cats and dogs, and practice stringent surgical protocols.
+Veterinary surgeons at our clinic in Stockton offer a wide range of surgical procedures for cats and dogs, and practice stringent surgical protocols.

 A dedicated nurse will administer anesthesia before each surgery and provide pain management during the procedure.
 Your pet will be continuously monitored using electronic patient monitoring equipment.

 Following surgery, our priorities shift to post-operative monitoring and pain management.
 Your vet will also provide detailed instructions on how to care for your pet at home.

 We are committed to keeping you fully informed about why we are recommending a surgical procedure.
 Your vet will also review any post-operative care needs your pet will have once they return home.
 We practice stringent surgical protocols at our clinic.

 At Fremont Veterinary Clinic, we treat disease and conditions in pets and can repair injuries sustained through trauma by performing medical and emergency surgeries.